vsquicciarini/madys/docs/source/computation_run.rst

 Averaging parameter estimates
 ----------------
-Starting from v1.0.1, a function :py:func:`SampleObject.average_results` allows the direct average of two or more `FitParams` isntances coming from the same underlying `SampleObject` instance.
+Starting from v1.0.1, a function :py:func:`SampleObject.average_results` allows the direct average of two or more ``FitParams`` instances coming from the same underlying ``SampleObject`` instance.
 It is meant to give the user a way to estimate the inter-model dispersion by computing the mean and standard deviation of a sample of parameter estimates for the same input objects.
 For instance, the following set of commands:

 .. code-block:: python